openbmc/docs/sensor-architecture.md

 and stable name.
 It is a decimal number that is obtained by hashing characteristics of the device it is monitoring using std::hash().

+## Redfish

+The [BMCWeb Redfish][10] support returns information about sensors.
+The support depends on two types of [ObjectMapper associations][11] to find the necessary sensor information on D-Bus.

+### Association Type #1: Linking a chassis to all sensors within the chassis

+Sensors are grouped by chassis in Redfish.
+An ObjectMapper association is used to link a chassis to all the sensors within the chassis.
+This includes the sensors for all hardware that is considered to be within the chassis.
+For example, a chassis might contain two fan sensors, an ambient temperature sensor, and a VRM output voltage sensor.

+#### D-Bus object paths

+The association links the following D-Bus object paths together:
+* Chassis inventory item object path
+* List of sensor object paths for sensors within the chassis

+#### Association names
+* "all_sensors"
+  * Contains the list of all sensors for this chassis
+* "chassis"
+  * Contains the chassis associated with this sensor

+#### Example associations
+* /xyz/openbmc_project/inventory/system/chassis/all_sensors
+  * "endpoints" property contains
+    * /xyz/openbmc_project/sensors/fan_tach/fan0_0
+    * /xyz/openbmc_project/sensors/fan_tach/fan0_1
+    * /xyz/openbmc_project/sensors/temperature/ambient
+    * /xyz/openbmc_project/sensors/voltage/p0_vdn_voltage
+* /xyz/openbmc_project/sensors/fan_tach/fan0_0/chassis
+  * "endpoints" property contains
+    * /xyz/openbmc_project/inventory/system/chassis

+### Association Type #2: Linking a low-level hardware item to its sensors

+A sensor is usually related to a low-level hardware item, such as a fan, power supply, VRM, or CPU.
+The Redfish sensor support can obtain the following information from the related hardware item:
+* Presence ([Inventory.Item interface][12])
+* Functional state ([OperationalStatus interface][13])
+* Manufacturer, Model, PartNumber, SerialNumber ([Decorator.Asset interface][14])

+For this reason, an ObjectMapper association is used to link a low-level hardware item to its sensors.
+For example, a processor VRM could have temperature and output voltage sensors, or a dual-rotor fan could have two tach sensors.

+#### D-Bus object paths

+The association links the following D-Bus object paths together:
+* Low-level hardware inventory item object path
+* List of sensor object paths for sensors related to that hardware item

+#### Association names
+* "sensors"
+  * Contains the list of sensors for this low-level hardware item
+* "inventory"
+  * Contains the low-level hardware inventory item for this sensor

+#### Example associations
+* /xyz/openbmc_project/inventory/system/chassis/motherboard/fan0/sensors
+  * "endpoints" property contains
+    * /xyz/openbmc_project/sensors/fan_tach/fan0_0
+    * /xyz/openbmc_project/sensors/fan_tach/fan0_1
+* /xyz/openbmc_project/sensors/fan_tach/fan0_0/inventory
+  * "endpoints" property contains
+    * /xyz/openbmc_project/inventory/system/chassis/motherboard/fan0

 ## Development Details

 Sensor properties are standardized based on the type of sensor.
 A Threshold